Adding SSH keys to the user account

 upstream remotes are setup, the user can now sync the

-master branch between both.
+main branch between both.
 E.g.:

 During development, it’s suggested to keep separate per-feature or per-fix branches, and keep the

-master branch always in sync with the upstream repository.
+main branch always in sync with the upstream repository.